1274: Pope Gregory X confirmed a bull issued in 1272 banning charges of blood ritual.

 1938: In response to the growing Arab violence the British cruiser, HMS Emerald which was “homeward bound from the East Indies was diverted to Haifa from Malta” and is to dock at the port in Palestine today.

-1938: British troops clash with an armed band of Arabs trying to cross in Palestine from Trans-Jordan.
+1938: British troops clashed with an armed band of Arabs trying to cross in Palestine from Trans-Jordan.
 This did not stop other Arab infiltrators from joining their brethren in the fight against the British and the Jewish citizens of Palestine.

 1940: In “Palestine Season Closes,” published today Dr. Peter Gradenwitz describes the recently ended musical season of the Palestine Symphony Orchestra.
 The season included thirteen concert series in Tel Aviv, Haifa and Jerusalem as well as additional performances at various agricultural colonies that brought the total of performances to 80.